 Mall of Emirates

 After an adventurous start of the day with the desert safari, some afternoon nap is definitely a must!
 However, to start off with the evening, a visit to the Mall of Emirates could be made.
 The Mall of Emirates is one of the most beautifully designed malls in Dubai.
 It has a huge Carrefour store and a cinema too along with hundreds of retail outlets and brands.
-The most interesting activity to do at the Mall of Emirates is the Ski Dubai, which is a snow park.
-The entrance ticket for Ski Dubai is AED 220 (as per January 2019).
+The most interesting activity to do at the Mall of Emirates (especially if you are visiting Dubai with kids) is the Ski Dubai, which is a snow park.

 After the lazy stroll or a shopping spree at the Mall of Emirates, the day can be ended at a high note with a dinner at the Dubai Marina Cruise.
 The Dubai Marina has many kinds of dinner cruises from hosted by different tour companies just like the desert safari tour.
 It is a double-decker modern boat with a closed AC compartment at the bottom side and an open area to sit on the top.
 The best views obviously come from the top open area of the cruise.
 The boat starts sailing at 8 PM, which is a two-hour cruise with Continental and Arabian dinner buffet, a Tanora dance performance and a belly dance show.
-The complete package for the Dubai Marina dinner cruise costs AED 250 per person.
+You can find longer cruises as well:

 Atlantis The Palm